BetaNYC/budgetBuddy/README.md

 ### Demo Server

 You can use the bundled sample server to preview the data in the browser, if you wish.
 Make sure to grab the submodules first, then you'll be able to convert the text file to SQL for the server.

 ```
 $ bundle install
 $ rake setup_dev
-$ rake
+$ rails s
 ```

-Now you can navigate to [http://localhost:3000/api/v1/2012/op/summary.json]() and take a look at a year's worth of data.
+Now you can navigate to [http://localhost:3000/api/v1/2014/budget/op.json?all=true]() and take a look at a year's worth of data.
 You can change the year to look at other times in the set.